Robust Auction Design with Support Information: Problem Formulation

 \section{Problem Formulation}

 The seller wants to sell an indivisible object to one of $n$ buyers.
 The $n$ buyers have valuations drawn from a joint cumulative distribution $\mathbf{F}$.
 The seller does not know $\mathbf{F}$, and only knows a lower bound $a$ and an upper bound $b$ of the valuation of each buyer.
 That is, the seller only knows that the support of the buyers' valuations belongs to $[a,b]^{n}$.
-As discussed in the introduction, the seller chooses a mechanism to minimize the worst-case ``gap'' (either absolute or relative) between the mechanism revenue and benchmark revenue; we will formalize this later in this section.

 \paragraph{Seller's Problem.} We model our problem as a game between the seller and Nature, in which the seller first selects a selling mechanism from a given class $\mathcal{M}$ and then Nature may counter such a mechanism with any distribution from a given class $\mathcal{F}$.
 Buyers' valuations are then drawn from the distribution chosen by Nature and they participate in the seller's mechanism.